Federal Return of Title IV Funds under the Higher Education Act Amendment of 1998

 This does not prevent CACC/CASPN from soliciting, accepting, or agreeing to favorable terms and conditions where the benefit is made directly to student borrowers.

 CACC/CASPN will require and enforce that no officer, trustee, director, employee or agent of the school will accept anything more than a nominal value on his or her behalf or behalf of another during any 12 month period from or on behalf of any Lending Institution, Guarantee Agency, or Servicer.
 This prohibition will include, but not be limited to a ban on any payment or reimbursement from any Lending Institution, Guarantee Agency, or Servicer to CACC/CASPN employees for lodging, meals, or travel to conferences or training seminars.

 This does not preclude any officer, trustee, director, employee, or agent of CACC/CASPN from receiving compensation for conducting non-school business with a Lending Institution, Guarantee Agency, or Servicer or from accepting compensation that is offered to the general public.
 This prohibition does not prevent CACC/CASPN officers, trustees, directors, employees or agents from holding membership in any non-profit professional associations.

 No CACC/CASPN employee involved in the affairs of the school’s financial aid office shall solicit or accept any gift from a lender, guarantor, or servicer of education loans.

 Gifts are defined as but not limited to:

-- Any type of gratuity, favor, discount, entertainment, hospitality, loan, or other item having more than a token monetary value.
-The term includes a gift of services, transportation, lodging, or meals, whether provided in kind, by purchase of a ticket, payment in advance or reimbursement after the expense has been incurred.
+- Any gratuity, favor, discount, entertainment, hospitality, loan, or other item is having more than token monetary value.
+The term includes a gift of services, transportation, lodging, or meals, whether provided in kind, by the purchase of a ticket, payment in advance, or reimbursement after the expense has been incurred.

 The following would not be considered “gifts”: